Where this bowel cancer information comes from

-Colonoscopic surveillance for prevention of colorectal cancer in people with ulcerative colitis, Crohn's disease or adenomas.
-National Institute for Health and Clinical Excellence, March 2011 – link to the guidelines
+Colonoscopic surveillance for prevention of colorectal cancer in people with ulcerative colitis, Crohn's disease or adenomas

 Guidelines for the Management of Colorectal Cancer (3rd Edition)

-Association of Coloproctology of Great Britain and Ireland, 2007 – link to the guidelines
+Association of Coloproctology of Great Britain and Ireland, 2007.

 Referral Guidelines for Suspected Cancer

-National Institute for Health and Clinical Excellence, June 2005 – link to the guidelines
+National Institute for Health and Care Excellence, June 2005

 Improving Outcomes in Colorectal Cancers – Manual Update

-National Institute for Health and Clinical Excellence, May 2004 – link to the guidelines
+National Institute for Health and Care Excellence, May 2004.

 Improving Supportive and Palliative Care for Adults with Cancer

-National Institute for Health and Clinical Excellence, March 2004 – link to the guidelines
+National Institute for Health and Care Excellence, March 2004.

 NICE Technology Appraisals – www.nice.org.uk